 3. Gaumukh-Tapovan trek

 Want to have a break from crunching those numbers at your desk.
 Then come here to crunch some more but not numbers.
 Autumn makes the trail covered in shades of brown rhododendron leaves.
 Even a day falls short for witnessing the unique shape of Mt.
 Chaukhamba that’s possible only on a clear day.
-Not only the views atop Chandrashila are spectacular but also get to capture a myriads of birds then you wouldn’t have a chance to capture elsewhere.
-Your trek begins with a dense thicket at sari followed by forest of oaks, rhododendrons and pines.
-Further, as you ascend from chopta to chandrashila peak the snow clad peaks fill your sight and enroute you stop by to worship at Tungnath temple, the highest shrine of Lord Shiva.
+Not only the views atop Chandrashila are spectacular but also get to capture a myriad of birds then you wouldn’t have a chance to capture elsewhere.
+Your trek begins with a dense thicket at sari followed by a forest of oaks, rhododendrons, and pines.
+Further, as you ascend from chopta to chandrashila peak the snow-clad peaks fill your sight and en route you stop by to worship at Tungnath temple, the highest shrine of Lord Shiva.

 5. Sandakphu trek

-Making to the end of list doesn’t mean that Sandakphu is not a good choice to make.
-In fact I would call it as the best choice.
-I don’t recall any other trek that gives a window with a view of four of the tallest mountains namely Everest, Lhotse, kanchenjunga and Makalu.
-Not only this but the colours of the rhododendrons, bamboo and pines make it even more inviting.
-Oh wait!
-Did i mentioned you can even spot a red panda in the autumn colors of the forests here.
+Making to the end of the list doesn’t mean that Sandakphu is not a good choice to make.
+In fact, I would call it the best choice.
+I don’t recall any other trek that gives a window with a view of four of the tallest mountains namely Everest, Lhotse, Kanchenjunga, and Makalu.
+Not only this but the colours of the rhododendrons, bamboo, and pines make it even more inviting.
+Oh, wait!
+Did I mention you can even spot a red panda in the autumn colors of the forests here?
 So keep an eye on the wildlife here are you never know what you get to spot.

-Calling for the coda of this long and hopefully intriguing write up I would just say that autumn days make the colours, smell and the scale of beauty all the more enhanced and such uncluttered treks can bring much more clarity to your mind.
+Calling for the coda of this long and hopefully intriguing write up I would just say that autumn treks in the Himalayas make the colours, smell, and the scale of beauty all the more enhanced and such uncluttered treks can bring much more clarity to your mind.